testdouble/test_data/README.md

   menu

-* Your default factories generate models that resemble real records created by your production application, as opposed to resembling the sum-of-all-edge-cases with every boolean flag enabled and optional attribute set
+* Your default factories generate models that resemble real records created by your production application, as opposed to representing the sum-of-all-edge-cases with every boolean flag enabled and optional attribute set